-- 16.3.
-Because students have been warned that everything they post is public or potentially public, they may be held accountable for what they post even if it gets distributed in a manner that they did not intend. - 16.4.
+- 15.3.
+Because students have been warned that everything they post is public or potentially public, they may be held accountable for what they post even if it gets distributed in a manner that they did not intend. - 15.4.
 Students are responsible for content that they help disseminate, even if that content did not originate with them.
-Students who share or promote inappropriate content may be held accountable. - 16.5.
+Students who share or promote inappropriate content may be held accountable. - 15.5.
 Students may be held accountable for online behavior, even if it occurs offcampus and with non-Harding devices.
-See the student handbook for details on discipline policy. - 16.6.
+See the student handbook for details on discipline policy. - 15.6.
 Publication of false or misleading content that does harm to a person, a group, or an organization is a crime.
-Not only does Harding have the right to take disciplinary action, but victims may also have the right to seek criminal or civil penalties. - 16.7.
+Not only does Harding have the right to take disciplinary action, but victims may also have the right to seek criminal or civil penalties. - 15.7.
 Posting hurtful content about another person or group is not excused because the person posting it intended for it to be funny.
 The fact that "they can't take a joke" will not change the consequences.

-17. Personally-owned devices
+16. Personally-owned devices

-- 17.1.
-General policy - 17.1.1.
+- 16.1.
+General policy - 16.1.1.
 Responsibility for personally-owned devices lies entirely with the owner.
-Harding is not responsible for damage, loss, or theft of personally-owned devices. - 17.1.2.
-Students are expected to use personally-owned devices in a manner that complies with Harding policy.
+Harding is not responsible for damage, loss, or theft of personally-owned devices.

-- 17.1.3.
-Personal devices may not be used in class without permission from the teacher. - 17.1.4.
-If the Harding administration suspects that a personally-owned device is being used for illegal activity, that device will be confiscated and given to the police. - 17.2.
-Lower School policy - 17.2.1.
+- 16.1.2.
+Students are expected to use personally-owned devices in a manner that complies with Harding policy. - 16.1.3.
+If the Harding administration suspects that a personally-owned device is being used for illegal activity, that device will be confiscated and given to the police. - 16.2.
+Lower School policy - 16.2.1.
 Student cell phones must be put away and not be turned on during the school day.
-Their use is limited to contacting parents before or after school. - 17.2.2.
-Use of camera and game functions is prohibited on campus.
-If this policy is violated, the phone will be taken away, and the parent must come to school to claim it. - 17.2.3.
-Other personal technology devices must not be brought to school unless approved by the principal. - 17.3.
-Middle and Upper School policy - 17.3.1.
-Middle and upper school students are permitted to use personallyowned devices (cell phones, non-school tablets, and computers) at school in a manner that is consistent with the rest of this policy, and with the understanding that, if abused, such devices may be confiscated. - 17.3.2.
-If a student's phone is confiscated for use at inappropriate times, the student must go to the appropriate principal's office to retrieve it at the end of the school day.
-Parents will be notified by email regarding every infraction. - 17.3.3.
-If a student's phone is confiscated for significant violation of the Code of Conduct, the parent must go to the appropriate principal's office to retrieve it.
+Their use is limited to contacting parents before or after school. - 16.2.2.
+Use of camera and game functions on cell phones is prohibited on campus.
+If this policy is violated, the device will be taken away, and the parent must come to school to claim it. - 16.2.3.
+Other personal technology devices must not be brought to school unless approved by the principal. - 16.3.
+Middle and Upper School policy - 16.3.1.
+Middle and upper school school students must abide by the new Cell Phone Policy. - 16.3.2.
+Students are NOT permitted to use personally-owned devices (including non-school tablets and computers) at school.

-18. Email accounts
+17. Email accounts

-18.1.
+- 17.1.
 Each student in grades 6-12 is given a Harding Academy email account.
 These accounts are provided to streamline communication between students and teachers.
 Students may use these accounts for non-school communication but are expected to do so in a manner consistent with the principles and policies of Harding Academy.
 The Harding administration may at any time suspend accounts and examine the messages generated by them.
-Student email accounts are terminated when students withdraw or are dismissed from Harding, or on September 1 of the year in which they graduate.
+Student email accounts are terminated when students withdraw or are dismissed from Harding, or on September 30 of the year in which they graduate. - 17.2.

-18.2.
 Address patterns